-4. Two points in the image, (x_1, y_2) and (x_2, y_2) , that are close together in H_n are also, with a few exceptions, close together in $H{n'}$, n' > n
+4. Two points in the image, $(x_1, y_2)$ and $(x_2, y_2)$ , that are close together in $H_n$ are also, with a few exceptions, close together in $H{n'}$ , n' > n

 FIG. 6.
 The first six Hilbert curves, plotted from upper left to lower right, with arrows showing the direction of the motion into each vertex.
 Each subplot is drawn with axes limits of [0,1] in both directions.
 Among the most important properties of these curves is the single line connecting two quadrants.
 This can be seen by examining the dotted lines drawn to separate the quadrants.
-Another property is that the sampling goes around each quadrant in a similar motion (upper quadrants are sampled in a clockwise fashion and the lower quadrants in a counter-clockwise fashion.
+Another property is that the sampling goes around each quadrant in a similar motion (upper quadrants are sampled in a clockwise fashion and the lower quadrants in a counter-clockwise fashion.)

 A Hilbert curve maps a linear variable onto the two-dimensional coordinates of an image.
 Its inverse is a mapping of the image coordinates onto a linear variable.
 This mapping property means we can use Hilbert curves to map solar images onto a linear sequence of pixel values that can then be sonified.
 Images tend to have dimensions that are powers of 2, so the Hilbert curves are a natural fit to addressing them.
 Reading the image along a Hilbert curve has the advantage of keeping neighborhoods close together as the resolution (i.e., the length of the curve) increases.
 It also removes most of the detector size periodicities and actually shows the presence of longer-scale features.
-Because successive H_n 's pass through similar neighborhoods as the resolution is refined, Hilbert curve samplings can be overplotted in time to provide contrasting versions of the image.
+Because successive $H_n$ 's pass through similar neighborhoods as the resolution is refined, Hilbert curve samplings can be overplotted in time to provide contrasting versions of the image.

 The neighborhood property works with other space-filling curves.
-Bartholdi et al. 16 describe using a Sierpinski space-filling curve to design delivery routes for Meals on Wheels.
+Bartholdi et al. describe using a Sierpinski space-filling curve to design delivery routes for Meals on Wheels.
 The system was simple, cheap, and paper-based.
 It used a manual "Rolodex" method of entering or removing addresses.

-Vinoy et al. 17 and others have shown how to use Hilbert curves to construct microwave antennas.
+Vinoy et al. and others have shown how to use Hilbert curves to construct microwave an-tennas.
 They used models and measurements of the input impedance to show that a small square overlain with a conducting Hilbert curve produced an antenna whose resonance frequencies were consistent with a much longer wire antenna.
 They also showed how those frequencies shifted and how additional resonances were added as the order of the Hilbert curve was increased.
 This makes these antennas useful for mobile wireless devices.

-Seeger and Widmayer 18 describe using space-filling curves to access multi-dimensional datasets with a 1-D addressing scheme.
+Seeger and Widmayer describe using space-filling curves to access multi-dimensional datasets with a 1-D addressing scheme.
 The 1-D curve imposes an order on the data access that is difficult to implement using a multi-dimensional access polynomial.
+Morton describes using the space-filling Z-order curves to access a file address database.
+Like the Hilbert curve, Z-order curves preserve the locality of most of the points being mapped.

-Multi-dimensional Fourier integrals (as well as others) can be reduced to a 1-D form by mapping the coordinates onto a space-filling curve, essentially converting the integral into a Lebesque integral.19
+Multi-dimensional Fourier integrals (as well as others) can be reduced to a 1-D form by mapping the coordinates onto a space-filling curve, essentially converting the integral into a Lebesque integral.

-V. EXTREME ULTRAVIOLET IMAGES SAMPLED ALONG HILBERT CURVES
+310 V. EXTREME ULTRAVIOLET IMAGES SAMPLED ALONG HILBERT CURVES